Sialitech/label-siali/docs/source/guide/setup_project.md

 ### Define the agreement metrics for annotation statistics

 Annotation statistics such as annotator consensus are calculated using an agreement metric.
 If you want the agreement metric to calculate annotation or prediction agreement by requiring exact matching choices, choose that option in the annotation settings.
-For more about agreement metrics in Label Studio Enterprise, see [Annotation statistics](stats.html).
+For more about agreement metrics in Siali Label Enterprise, see [Annotation statistics](stats.html).

-1. Within a project on the Label Studio UI, click **Settings**.
+1. Within a project on the Siali Label UI, click **Settings**.
 2. Click **Quality**.
 3. Under **Annotation Agreement**, select **Exact matching choices**.
 4. For some types of labeling, you can also select a [specific matching function](stats.html) or add a [custom agreement metric](custom_metric.html).